-A clear governance structure, based on the requirements of the Company Code and the principles of the 2009 Belgian Code on corporate governance, has been implemented and described in the articles of association and the corporate governance charter.
+A clear governance structure, based on the requirements of the of the CAC and the principles of the Corporate Governance Code relevant to the Company, has been implemented and described in the articles of association and the corporate governance charter.
 The effective and efficient functioning of the board of directors is supported by (i) a set of internal regulations specifying the responsibilities of the board and the directors, the composition of the board, the nomination of the directors, the remuneration of the directors, and the general principles of the organisation and functioning of the board, (ii) an annual cycle of agenda items for the board meetings, (iii) a dedicated procedure for the training of the directors, and (iv) detailed profiles for the functions of (independent) director and general manager.
 The general manager is responsible for the day-to-day management, the secretariat of the board of directors and the general meeting, and the function of compliance officer.